 Have you been arrested on a trespassing charge in Rhode Island?
 We can help.
-Our team of Rhode Island Criminal Defense Lawyers at Marin and Barrett, Inc. have defended thousands of criminal cases including individuals charged with trespassing throughout the State of Rhode Island.
+Our team of Rhode Island Criminal Defense Lawyers at the Marin, Barrett, and Murphy Law Firm have defended thousands of criminal cases including individuals charged with trespassing throughout the State of Rhode Island.
 Our effective and proven criminal defense strategies have helped many of our clients stay out of jail, avoid a criminal convictions, and oftentimes leave the criminal justice system with no criminal record at all.

 Rhode Island Trespassing Lawyers